dotnet/command-line-api/src/System.CommandLine/README.md

 ### Other Improvements
 - Updated to .NET 10.0 RC1 compatibility
-- Enhanced parsing logic for better POSIX and Windows convention support
 - Improved memory usage and performance optimizations
 - Better handling of complex command hierarchies